hasukmistry/market-summary-api/README.md

 |`/guess/resolve`|*POST*|Resolves guess when its atleast 60 seconds old.|

 ## How it works?
+Once database server is up and running in your local machine.

 Try to make below CURL request in console,
 ```
 curl http://localhost:5000/rate -X GET